 Non-Statutory guidelines Edinburgh Design Guidance supports development of the highest design quality and that integrates well with the existing city.
 It sets out the Council's expectations for the design of new development, including buildings, parking, streets and landscape, in Edinburgh.

 Appendix 1

-Application for Planning Permission 20/00890/FUL At Land 7 Metres West Of 46, Craigleith Road, Edinburgh Erect new dwelling house in building plot west of 46 Craigleith Road.
+Application for Planning Permission 20/05306/FUL at Land 7 Metres West Of 46, Craigleith Road, Edinburgh Erect new House.

 Consultations

 Roads Authority